network-traffic/AppSniffer/README.md

 ## Datasets
 We upload datasets to check the performance of AppSniffer.

-## See Results
+## See Quick Example Results
-Evaluation results are shown in the following file.
+Quick Sample results (NordVPN CV1) are shown in the following file.

 * https://github.com/network-traffic/AppSniffer/blob/main/AppSniffer_app_recognition.ipynb

+## Futher Evalutation
+For futher evaulation, please use "AppSniffer_VPN_app_classifier_CV1to3.py" in "VPN App Classifier" directory.

 ## Bibtex
 ```